-Birch Hall is a Grade II listed pub in the North Yorkshire Moors settlement of Beck Hole.
+Birch Hall is a Grade II listed pub in the North York Moors settlement of Beck Hole.
 It dates back to the 1600s, with the oldest traces appearing in an old magazine, where a painting by W.F Wells depicts The Birch Hall Inn as a nameless edifice.

 The tiniest pub you will ever come across is known to have been officially founded as a pub in 1860.
 It is made up of a couple of small bars and a sweet shop in the middle and is popular with holidaymakers and hikers.
 It’s found 10 miles away from Whitby and is well worth a visit.